irishellenyin/GMML/README.md

 # Gravitational-Wave-Machine-Learning
-a personal study exprience by iris (keep updating)
+a personal study exprience by iris (keep updating in wiki)